openandroidinstaller-dev/openandroidinstaller/README.md

 ## Usage

 Download the lineageOS image and the custom recovery image.
-Start the desktop app and follow the instructions.
+A source for files can be found here: https://lineageosroms.com Start the desktop app and follow the instructions.

 ## Run OpenAndroidInstaller for development